 Brooke D. Clarkson is a partner and litigation attorney with Foley & Lardner LLP.
-Ms. Clarkson’s practice focuses on representing public companies and their officers and directors, audit firms and their partners, and other entities and individuals in investigations and proceedings involving the Securities and Exchange Commission (SEC), Public Company Accounting Oversight Board (PCAOB), Financial Industry Regulatory Authority (FINRA), and other government and non-government agencies and in private litigation.
-Ms. Clarkson also has significant experience assisting boards of directors and their committees with internal investigations involving financial reporting and other conduct and counseling them on compliance with the federal securities laws and other applicable rules and regulations.
-Ms. Clarkson is a member of the firm’s Securities Enforcement & Litigation and Government Enforcement Defense & Investigations Practices.
+Brooke’s practice focuses on representing public companies and their officers and directors, audit firms and their partners and other entities and individuals in investigations and proceedings involving the Securities and Exchange Commission (SEC), Public Company Accounting Oversight Board (PCAOB), Financial Industry Regulatory Authority (FINRA) and other government and non-government agencies and in private litigation.
+Brooke also has significant experience assisting boards of directors and their committees with internal investigations involving financial reporting and other conduct and counseling them on compliance with the federal securities laws and other applicable rules and regulations.
+Brooke is a member of the firm’s Securities Enforcement & Litigation and Government Enforcement Defense & Investigations Practices.
 She is also a member of the Environmental, Social, and Corporate Governance (ESG) Team.

-Prior to joining the firm, Ms. Clarkson was a trial preparation assistant in the Frauds Bureau of the District Attorney’s Office of New York County, New York.
+Prior to joining the firm, Brooke was a trial preparation assistant in the Frauds Bureau of the District Attorney’s Office of New York County, New York.

 Brooke graduated, magna cum laude, from the University of Maryland School of Law (J.D.
 2007; elected to the Order of the Coif) where she was a member of the Maryland Law Review.
 She earned her undergraduate degree from Princeton University (B.A., 2003) with a concentration in economics and public policy through the Woodrow Wilson School of Public and International Affairs.

 Brooke is a contributing author to the Securities Enforcement: Counseling and Defense treatise (published by Matthew Bender) and the Accountants’ Liability treatise (published by Practicing Law Institute).